 Security and safety briefings are organized for newly arrived staff members, experts, and volunteers by the respective JICA overseas offices.
 Briefings focus on information on domestic security and safety conditions and crime prevention measures taken by JICA.
-JICA overseas offices hold Security and Safety Meetings one to four times a year to share experiences and lessons learned and provide information on local security and safety conditions.
-These meetings enable JICA personnel living and working in the same environment to share the latest local safety information, crime experiences and gleanings, and their practical expertise with security measures gained through day-to-day experience.
+JICA overseas offices hold Security and Safety Meetings to share experiences and lessons learned and provide information on local security and safety conditions.
+These meetings enable JICA personnel in the same environment to share the latest local safety information, crime experiences and gleanings, and their practical expertise with security measures gained through day-to-day experience.